 - Green Beans with Bacon

-Did you make these cinnamon roasted sweet potatoes?
+Did you make these Maple Cinnamon Roasted Sweet Potatoes?
 I’d love to know how they turned out!
-Leave a comment and a rating below
+Leave a comment and a rating below.

 Maple Cinnamon Roasted Sweet PotatoesPrint Recipe Rate this Recipe Pin Recipe

 - 2 lb sweet potatoes, diced into 1” cubes

 - 2 tbsp olive oil

 - Position a rack in the center of the oven, then heat to 425°F. Line a baking sheet with parchment paper.